What’s in the News Wednesday – The Latest on Bag Bans in the United States

 Latest News on Bag Bans

-There are so many cities, counties and even countries that have implemented bans on single use plastic bags.
-To help track this movement we’ve put together an interactive map that highlights areas with bag bans, places where officials attempted to pass a ban with no luck and cities that have laws levying a fee on disposable shopping bags.
+So many cities, counties, and even countries have implemented bans on single-use plastic bags.
+To help track this movement, we’ve put together an interactive map that highlights areas with bag bans, places where officials attempted to pass a ban with no luck, and cities that have laws levying a fee on disposable shopping bags.
 If you haven’t had a chance – check it out!
 Here are some new locations that recently popped up on our map.

 Recent Additions to Our Bag Ban Map

-- Tuckahoe, New York – This village in Westchester County recently passed a ban that prohibits the distribution of single use carry bags.
-Retailers are still allowed to hand out paper bags although there is a strong emphasis on shoppers bringing their own reusable grocery bags.
+- Tuckahoe, New York – This village in Westchester County recently passed a ban that prohibits the distribution of single-use carrier bags.
+Retailers are still allowed to hand out paper bags, although there is a strong emphasis on shoppers bringing their own reusable grocery bags.

-- Richmond, California – Starting January 1, 2014 disposable plastic bags will be banned in grocery and retail stores in Richmond.
-The law also levies a 5 cent fee on paper bags that will increase to 10 cents per bag after 2 years.
+- Richmond, California – Starting January 1, 2014, disposable plastic bags will be banned in grocery and retail stores in Richmond.
+The law also levies a 5 cent fee on paper bags, increasing to 10 cents per bag after two years.

-- Napa City, California – Officials in Napa passed an initiative to become more sustainable and this lead to the City Council unanimously passing a law to ban disposable plastic bags.
+- Napa City, California – Officials in Napa passed an initiative to become more sustainable, and this led to the City Council unanimously passing a law to ban disposable plastic bags.
 The law also imposes a fee on paper bags.
-Way to go Napa!
+Way to go, Napa!

-- Makati, Philippines – The City of Makati issued a ban on single use plastic bags and Styrofoam food and beverage containers on June 20, 2013.
-Severe litter that was resulting in compromised drainage systems prompted officials to implement the ban.
+- Makati, Philippines – The City of Makati issued a ban on single-use plastic bags and Styrofoam food and beverage containers on June 20, 2013.
+Severe litter resulting in compromised drainage systems prompted officials to implement the ban.

-- Odessa, Texas – A ban on disposable single use plastic bags failed to pass in Odessa by a one vote margin.
-Everyone on the City Council agreed that disposable plastic bags are an environmental problem, but the majority of the council members did not feel a ban was the answer.
+- Odessa, Texas – A ban on disposable single-use plastic bags failed to pass by a one-vote margin in Odessa.
+Everyone on the City Council agreed that disposable plastic bags are an environmental problem, but most of the council members did not feel a ban was the answer.

 Cities We Hope to Add to Our Map Soon

-In Baltimore Councilman Brandon M. Scott proposed a fee to be charged for every single use plastic bag handed out at the checkout.
+In Baltimore, Councilman Brandon M. Scott proposed a fee for every single-use plastic bag handed out at the checkout.
 Officials have been listening to arguments from groups for and against the fee.
-Officials in Dallas and Baltimore still have to vote on the proposals, and we’re hoping they’ll vote in favor of helping the environment and limiting the use of disposable plastic bags.
+Officials in Dallas and Baltimore still have to vote on the proposals.
+We’re hoping they’ll vote in favor of helping the environment and limiting the use of disposable plastic bags.